Although the vast majority of far-right activists are non-violent, far-right activism has security implications in the UK and globally

 Although the vast majority of far-right activists are non-violent, far-right activism has security implications in the UK and globally.
 Risks associated with the far-right include large-scale acts of terrorism, hate crime, and public order issues.
 Far-right narratives also undermine community cohesion and can support narratives offered by opposing extremist groups.

-Based on work by CREST researcher Dr Benjamin Lee, this guide is an aide to navigating this complexity.
+This guide is an aide to navigating this complexity.
 It is an introduction to the far-right in the UK and is not a comprehensive analysis of it.
-It provides an overview of right-wing ideologies followed by analysis of some of the groups and networks and the main security threats the far-right presents.
+It provides an overview of right-wing ideologies followed by an analysis of some of the groups and networks and the main security threats the far-right presents.